-Each group using the resort during the fire danger season should ensure they are familiar with these procedures.
+Each group using the property during the fire danger season should ensure they are familiar with these procedures.

-Familiarise yourself with the procedures listed below.
-However, in all situations - the personal safety of all guests is of paramount importance.
+Familiarize yourself with the procedures listed below.
+However, in all situations - the personal safety of all guests and staff is of paramount importance.